dreiklangdev/Scilab-RL-goalderivative/README.md

 > **Research Claim 3** (Goalkinematic Observation Augmentation)
 >
-> In goal-oriented RL training towards an optimal policy, by adding the goalderivative entries of the DGS vector to the observation space, the training can be more efficient.
+> In goal-oriented RL training towards an optimal policy, by adding goalkinematic information to the observation space, the training can be more efficient.

 (adding to the markov property)